RailCor® – ArcelorMittal Corrosion Resistant Rails

 ArcelorMittal has listened to our customers which shared real life experiences during product design, optimum surface preparation, world-class coatings, acting together as the best physical barrier to protect the rail.

-Designed for the most demanding and severe corrosion challenges, RailCor® Premium meets corrosivity performance C5 according ISO 12944.
+Designed for the most demanding and severe corrosion challenges, RailCor® Premium is able to withstand C5 corrosivity environment according to ISO 12944:2018

-Based on a duplex coating system:containing a sacrificial metallic layer for galvanic protection in combination with an additional organic topcoat acting as physical barrier.
+Dual protection system (galvanic layer and topcoat organic protection): containing a sacrificial metallic layer for cathodic protection in combination with an additional organic topcoat acting as physical barrier.

-RailCor® Premium provides an additional corrosion protection thanks to the synergic combination of the duplex system.
+RailCor® Premium provides an additional corrosion protection thanks to the synergic combination of this duplex system.

 RailCor® Stray Current: